glederrey/DATGAN/README.md

 - Development Status: [Alpha](https://pypi.org/search/?q=&o=&c=Development+Status+%3A%3A+3+-+Alpha)
 - Homepage: https://github.com/glederrey/DATGAN

+> NOTE: As I've finished my PhD and I left academia, I'm not planning to maintain, nor improve this model.
+However, if you have questions, feel free to ask in the Issues.

 ## Overview

 The **DATGAN** is a synthesizer for tabular data.
 It uses LSTM cells to generate synthetic data for continuous and